1wErt3r/eslide/README.md

 - **Supported Videos**: MP4, AVI, MOV, MKV
 - **File Naming**: Any valid filename (application scans automatically)

+### Choosing Images Folder

+You can change the slideshow’s source folder at runtime using the built‑in picker:
+- Click inside the media area to show the control panel.
+- Click `Folder…` to open the folder chooser.
+- Select a directory; the app rescans and starts from the first item.
+- The chosen folder is saved to `./eslide.cfg` and used next launch.

+Notes:
+- Default source is `./images/` if no folder is chosen.
+- Command line still supports `--images-dir <path>`; runtime choice overrides it for the session and persists on exit.

 ### Controls and Navigation

 #### On-Screen Controls